Markram71/Bitwig-Performance-Twister/docs/README.md

 * Unfortunately I could not test this script on Windows or Linux.
 Please help to test it and make it available to these communities, as well.

 ## Known Bugs
 * The secondary click&turn function for send to fx1 and track remote #1 is not yet implemented.
 This will shortly follow.
+* In the `MidiFighter Utility`tool, the check boxes, e.g. for the side buttons, don't seem to work corretly.
+The check box `Bank Side Buttons`under `Global Settings` needs to be de-activated and then the MFT needs to be flushed with this value.
+After flushing the check mark disappears, even if it had been checked before.
+It's important that is not activated.
+In this case the side buttons always send the same CC messages.
+And this is what we want.

 ## Acknowledgements
 I am very thankful to Jürgen Moßgräber (MOSS) for his support of the midi controller API.
 I am using several of his scripts for other controllers and the youtube videos on how to use the Bitwig controller API have been a tremendous help.
 I could not have implemented this without his contributions.